AdamISZ/aut-ct/README.md

 Paths here assume you are in the root of the repository.

-Put a hex serialized private key into a file in the current directory called `privkey`:
+Put a hex serialized private key into a file in the current directory called `privkey` (by default; change with `-i`):

 ```
 echo 373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf > privkey